 Hemp Fabric Properties

 3x stronger tensile strength than cotton

 Resistance to fading by heat/sunlight

-Dyed colours are vibrant and long lasting
+Dyed colors are vibrant and long-lasting

 Insect or mold repellent fabric, no chemicals required

-Softens with wash, no fibre degradation
+Softens with a wash, no fiber degradation

 Longer lifespan than other natural fabrics